hamb0n-3/osinter/docs/modules/internal_modules.md

 ### dns

-The DNS internal module controls the basic DNS resolution the BBOT performs, and all of the supporting machinery like wildcard detection, etc.
+The DNS internal module controls the basic DNS resolution the OSINTER performs, and all of the supporting machinery like wildcard detection, etc.

 ### excavate